 Prompt Engineering Tools Comparison: 10 Tools Tested With Real Prompts

-I spent three weeks testing every major prompt engineering tool with the same 30 real-world prompts.
-No synthetic benchmarks, no cherry-picked examples — just 30 prompts I actually use in my daily workflow, run through each tool, with the results evaluated blindly.
+I spent three weeks testing every major prompt engineering tool.
+I used the same 30 real-world prompts on each tool.
+No fake benchmarks, no hand-picked examples.
+These were 30 prompts I use every day.
+I ran each one through every tool.
+Two people scored the results without knowing which tool made them.
 Here is what I found.

 The Tools Tested